lycheeverse/lychee/README.md

 ### Caching

-If the `--cache` flag is set, lychee will cache responses in a file called in the current directory.
+If the `--cache` flag is set, lychee will cache responses in a file called `.lycheecache` in the current directory.
 If the file exists and the flag is set, then the cache will be loaded on startup.
 This can greatly speed up future runs.
 Note that by default lychee will not store any data on disk.
+This is explained in more detail in [our documentation](https://lychee.cli.rs/recipes/caching/).

 ## Library usage